toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/Features-Guide.md

 2. Enter a name for your new label
 3. Tap "Add" to create the label

-### Editing and Deleting Labels
+### Editing Labels

-- **Edit Label**:
-  1. Long-press on a custom label in the navigation drawer
+1. Tap the floating action button at the bottom left (it will appear only when you are on a user label).
-  2. Select "Edit" from the options
+2. Select "Edit" from the options.
-  3. Enter a new name
+3. Enter a new name for the label.
-  4. Tap "Save"
+4. Tap "Save" to update the label.

-- **Delete Label**:
-  1. Long-press on a custom label in the navigation drawer
+### Deleting Labels

+1. Tap the floating action button at the bottom left (it will appear only when you are on a user label).
-  2. Select "Delete" from the options
+2. Select "Delete" from the options.
-  3. Confirm deletion
+3. Confirm deletion when prompted.

 ## Bulk Actions